• Skip to primary navigation

 My favourite cajun powder is this, I generally stir together:

-- salt, 1 tbsp (I use pink Himalayan)
+- salt, 1 tablespoon (I use pink Himalayan)

 - paprika, 3 tbsp